 - All RNAV capable aircraft requesting 10,000 feet or below landing within SAT-P or SAT-F airspace must be cleared via the BOKRT STAR.
 Turbojet and high performance turboprop at 9000 or 7000 feet.
-Props and low performance turboprops at 7000 or 5000 feet. - All non-RNAV aircraft requesting 10,000 feet or below landing within SAT-P or SAT-F airspace must be cleared via the DIFFI STAR or the LGC 013 radial to intercept the RMG 172 radial to DIFFI intersection, direct destination airport.
+Props and low performance turboprops at 7000 or 5000 feet. - b.
+All non-RNAV aircraft requesting 10,000 feet or below landing within SAT-P or SAT-F airspace must be cleared via the LGC 013 radial to intercept the RMG 172 radial to DIFFI intersection, direct destination airport.
 Turbojet and high performance turboprop at 9,000 or 7,000 feet.
 Props and low performance turboprops at 7000 or 5000 feet. - c.
 Aircraft destined airports in SAT-P airspace, operating east of a line from EUF to WRGNZ, may be cleared; RNAV aircraft via direct SKYME and the appropriate STAR, or Non-RNAV aircraft via radar vectors to join the MCN354 radial to the MCN354-068 DME fix direct destination airport. - d.
-Aircraft landing Carrollton (CTJ), Monroe Walton County (D73) or airports SAT-G or SAT-X airspace must be cleared direct destination airport at 5,000 or 7,000 feet.
+Aircraft landing Carrollton (CTJ), Cy Nunnally Memorial (D73) or airports SAT-G or SAT-X airspace must be cleared direct destination airport at 5,000 or 7,000 feet.
 RNAV Aircraft landing D73 may be cleared direct SKYME and the appropriate STAR.
-Upon completion of a RADAR handoff, SAT has control for descent. - e.
-MCN Sector may clear RNAV aircraft destined airports in SAT-F airspace direct PINGG the BOKRT STAR, or direct LGC the DIFFI arrival, or LGC LGC013 radial to join RMG172 radial DIFFI intersection direct destination.
+Upon completion of a RADAR handoff, SAT has control for descent.

+e.
+MCN Sector may clear RNAV aircraft destined airports in SAT-F airspace direct PINGG the BOKRT STAR, or LGC LGC013 radial to join RMG172 radial DIFFI intersection direct destination.